Deep Roy: Career

-He has played apes in two movies: Greystoke: The Legend of Tarzan, Lord of the Apes and again in the Tim Burton remake of Planet of the Apes (2001) in two roles, one as a young gorilla boy and as Thade's niece.
+He has played apes in two movies: Greystoke: The Legend of Tarzan, Lord of the Apes, and again in the Tim Burton remake of Planet of the Apes (2001) in two roles, one as a young gorilla boy and as Thade's niece.
 He has worked for Burton in three other films, Big Fish (2003), Corpse Bride (2005), where he supplied General Bonesapart's voice, and Charlie and the Chocolate Factory (also 2005).
-He played all the Oompa-Loompas (165 of them) in Charlie and the Chocolate Factory.
-In referencing his workload during production, director Tim Burton called Roy the "hardest-working man in show biz."
+He played all 165 Oompa-Loompas in Charlie and the Chocolate Factory.
+In referencing his workload during production, director Tim Burton called Roy the "hardest-working man in show biz".
 Roy had extensive training for the role in dance, yoga, and some minor instrument playing.

 He has performed many other roles in films and on television, including The X-Files, Flash Gordon, Return to Oz (as the Tin Woodman), Jim Henson's The Dark Crystal as a puppeteer extra, The NeverEnding Story as Teeny Weeny, the rider of the "racing snail", Alien from L.A., Howling VI: The Freaks as Mr Toones and Return of the Jedi as Droopy McCool.

 He appeared in Transformers: Revenge of the Fallen (2009) as an Egyptian border guard and in the film Star Trek (also 2009) as Keenser, Scotty's assistant on the ice planet Delta Vega; he reprised the Keenser role in the sequels Star Trek Into Darkness and Star Trek Beyond.
-In one of his more prominent speaking roles, Roy played Aaron, a violent Mumbai-born Mexican criminal in second season of the HBO comedy Eastbound & Down.
+In one of his more prominent speaking roles, Roy played Aaron, a violent Mumbai-born Mexican criminal in the second season of the HBO comedy Eastbound & Down.
 Roy starred as Sandeep Majumdar in the 2012 short film The Ballad of Sandeep.